Actionable Book Summary: Principles: Life and Work by Ray Dalio

 That’s it.
 This 5-step process is a way to evolve as a person.
 Nothing more, nothing less.

 Meaningful work: People need meaningful work and meaningful relationships in order to feel good and be fulfilled.
 In other words, you won’t be satisfied with your life until you start doing something that seems meaningful to you.
-Decide for yourself what you want and go after it in the best way for you.
+Decide for yourself what you want and go after it.

 Be mindful about the choices you make: We mentioned this above but it’s really important to repeat it again.
 The quality of our lives depends on the quality of the decisions we make.
 We literally make millions of decisions on a daily basis.
 But what we often fail to realize is that there are consequences after these decisions.
-Naturally, if the choice you made suck, what comes after won’t be good as well.
+Naturally, if the decisions you make suck, what comes after won’t be good for you.

 Set a goal as soon as possible: Nowadays you can have virtually anything you want, but you can’t have everything you want.
 That’s why you must decide what you want as soon as possible.
 Rejecting the “good to have” things over your bigger goal will help you focus and prioritize your time better.